bitcoin-dev-project/warnet/docs/lightning.md

 ## Running the Lightning network

-When warnet is started with `warcli network start` the bitcoin containers will be started first followed by the lightning node containers.
+When warnet is started with `warnet network start` the bitcoin containers will be started first followed by the lightning node containers.
 It may require a few automatic restarts before the lightning nodes start up and connect to their corresponding bitcoin nodes.
-Use `warcli network status` to monitor container status and wait for all containers to be `running`.
+Use `warnet network status` to monitor container status and wait for all containers to be `running`.

 To create the lightning channels specified in the graph file, run the included
 scenario:

-`warcli scenarios run ln_init`
+`warnet scenarios run ln_init`

 This [scenario](../src/scenarios/ln_init.py) will generate blocks, fund the wallets in the bitcoin nodes, and open the channels from the graph.
 Each of these steps requires some waiting as transactions are confirmed in the warnet blockchain and lightning nodes gossip their channel announcements to each other.
-Use `warcli scenarios active` to monitor the status of the scenario.
+Use `warnet scenarios active` to monitor the status of the scenario.
 When it is complete the subprocess will exit and it will indicate `Active: False`.
 At that point, the lightning network is ready for activity.